 - Check out conservation projects in your own community and see what you can contribute.

-- Spend some time with youth groups and experience intergenerational activism.
+- Dedicate your skills to youth groups and experience intergenerational activism.

 - Register your community (church/synagogue, school, religious order, neighbourhood) to join the For the Love of Creation Campaign, a faith-based initiative for climate justice hosted by Citizen’s for Public Justice.